-Alternatively you can simply cover the beds with black plastic sheeting, layers of cardboard.
+Alternatively, you can simply cover the beds with black plastic sheeting, and layers of cardboard.
 Or even an old carpet!
 Leave this covering material down over the soil all winter and until you are ready to plant.
-It will have acted to kill any existing weeds and will also suppress germination of weed seeds in the soil.
+It will have acted to kill any existing weeds and will also suppress the germination of weed seeds in the soil.

 Planning Is Exciting!